 Start monitoring your NLBs today

 If you’re already using Datadog, check out our documentation for instructions on how to begin monitoring your NLBs and the rest of your AWS environment.
-And if you don’t yet have a Datadog account, here’s a free trial to get you started.
+And if you don’t yet have a Datadog account, here’s a to get you started.